 Driver – #21

-After serving as an integral part of the Ed Carpenter Racing organization over the past three years during the Month of May, JR Hildebrand will return to full-time Indy car competition in 2017.
-The 28-year-old has joined ECR as the driver of the No. 21 Ed Carpenter Racing Chevrolet for the entirety of the 2017 Verizon IndyCar Series season.
+After serving as an integral part of the Ed Carpenter Racing organization over the past three years during the Month of May, JR Hildebrand has returned to full-time Indy car competition in 2017.
+The 29-year-old will be the driver of the No. 21 Ed Carpenter Racing Chevrolet for the entirety of the 2017 Verizon IndyCar Series season.

 The Boulder, Colo. resident married longtime girlfriend Kristin on October 23, 2016.
 In early 2016, Stanford University appointed Hildebrand as an adjunct lecturer for the school’s vehicular dynamics program.

 Birthdate: January 3, 1988

 Top 5 Finishes: 7

 – Stood on first career podium at Phoenix International Raceway after finishing 3rd, just 20 days after breaking a bone in left hand

 – Advanced to the Fast 9 in Indianapolis 500 Qualifications and started 6th, best starting position of Indy 500 career

 – Qualified 2nd for Iowa Corn 300, best career qualifying effort

 – Led 38 laps at Iowa Speedway before finishing 4th, matching career-best Indy car result